-Students who, for a valid and unanticipated reason, are forced to interrupt their coursework, may reapply for readmission to the Graduate Programs.
+Students who, for a valid and unanticipated personal reason, are forced to interrupt their coursework, may reapply for readmission to the Graduate Programs.
+Students, who with the permission of SAPR, are repeating a graduate nursing course, will also need to reapply if continuous enrollment is not possible.
 Depending upon the circumstances, readmitted students may be required to meet admission criteria again and/or repeat some coursework.
-Additional conditions may apply for readmission.
 All requests will be reviewed by the Graduate Studies Committee.
 NAP students should also see the "Intern Progression Policy" and "Leave of Absence Policy" in the RNAI Handbook.